Upping the ante on dance coverage and conversation

 Photo: Robert Flynt

-His award-winning articles have been translated into French, Norwegian, Russian, and Belarusian since 1995.
-Under a pseudonym, he has published 16 books of fiction, some of which have garnered awards.
-He currently lives (mostly) in New York City.
+His award-winning articles on the performing arts have been translated into French, Norwegian, Russian, and Belarusian since 1995.
+He has also published award-winning fiction under a pseudonym.
+He is currently based in New York City.

 BFA with Honors in Acting, New York University.
 MFA in Dance, Bennington College.
 MPhil in Ibsen Studies (ABT), University of Oslo.